bayareala8s/DevOps-On-Azure/Terraform/README.md

 This script assumes that you have the necessary permissions to create these resources in your Azure DevOps account.
 Also, it's a good practice to specify the provider version and use a backend for storing the state file in a shared and secure location.

 Please replace the placeholders with your actual details before running the script.
 Also, you need to create the `azure-pipelines.yml` file in your repository which defines the build and test steps for your Databricks notebooks or jobs.

+### azure-pipelines.yml to deploy python notebooks to databricks cluster

+To deploy Python notebooks to a Databricks cluster using an azure-pipelines.yml file, you can use the Databricks CLI or REST API.
+Here's a basic example of how you might set up your pipeline:

+trigger:
+- master

+pool:
+  vmImage: 'ubuntu-latest'

+steps:
+- task: UsePythonVersion@0
+  inputs:
+    versionSpec: '3.x'
+    addToPath: true

+- script: |
+    python -m pip install --upgrade pip
+    pip install databricks-cli
+  displayName: 'Install Databricks CLI'

+- script: |
+    echo 'Deploying notebooks...'
+    databricks workspace import_dir ./notebooks /Users/$(databricks.user)/notebooks --overwrite
+  env:
+    DATABRICKS_HOST: $(databricks.host)
+    DATABRICKS_TOKEN: $(databricks.token)
+  displayName: 'Deploy notebooks'

+- script: |
+    echo 'Starting cluster...'
+    databricks clusters start --cluster-id $(databricks.cluster_id)
+  env:
+    DATABRICKS_HOST: $(databricks.host)
+    DATABRICKS_TOKEN: $(databricks.token)
+  displayName: 'Start cluster'

+In this example, the pipeline is triggered whenever there are changes to the master branch.
+It runs on an Ubuntu VM and has several steps:

+It sets up Python 3.x.
+It installs the Databricks CLI.
+It deploys your notebooks to Databricks.
+The import_dir command is used to upload a directory of notebooks to Databricks.
+The --overwrite flag is used to overwrite any existing notebooks with the same names.
+It starts a Databricks cluster.
+The start command is used to start a cluster.
+Please note that you'll need to replace ./notebooks with the path to your notebooks, and /Users/$(databricks.user)/notebooks with the path where you want to upload your notebooks in Databricks.
+You'll also need to set up the databricks.host, databricks.token, databricks.user, and databricks.cluster_id variables in your pipeline.

+This is a basic example and you might need to adjust it according to your specific requirements.
+For example, you might want to add steps to test your notebooks or to configure your Databricks workspace.